Climate Change Negotiations Game

 As part of the World Climate Project, you’ll join a global network of facilitators bringing these events to new audiences around the world.

 A study from Yale University found that 74% of Americans rarely, if ever, discuss climate change.
 These numbers are likely similar around the world and yet success on climate change requires countless actions from people worldwide and from all walks of life.
-Our approach to engender more conversation and action is to create a unique role playing experience where people put themselves in the shoes of world leaders making decisions on climate change.
+Our approach to generating more conversation and action is to create a unique role playing experience where people put themselves in the shoes of world leaders making decisions on climate change.
 Participating in this experience has been transformative for many.

 - Policies and actions needed to address climate change;